SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

         content:
           -
             type: text
-            text: 'The 31st annual Midwest Bisexual Lesbian Gay Transgender Asexual College Conference will take place from November 3-5, 2023 at Central Bank Center in Lexington, Kentucky.'
+            text: "The 31st annual Midwest Bisexual Lesbian Gay Transgender Asexual College Conference will take place from November 3-5, 2023 at Central Bank Center in Lexington, Kentucky.
+Below, we've gathered key links, resources, and context to help you plan your conference experience."
       -
         type: paragraph
         attrs: